Charles A. Callis: Early life

 Callis was born on 4 May 1865, in Dublin, Ireland, to John and Susannah Charlotte Callis.
-While living in England, Callis met Mormon missionaries in Liverpool and joined the LDS Church along with his three siblings and their widowed mother.
-The Callis family immigrated to Utah Territory in 1875 and settled in Davis County, Utah, first in Bountiful and later in Centerville.
+While living in England, Callis met LDS Church missionaries in Liverpool and joined the church along with his three siblings and their widowed mother.
+The Callis family immigrated to the Utah Territory in 1875 and settled in Davis County, Utah, first in Bountiful and later in Centerville.
 At age 16, Callis moved to Coalville in Summit County, where he worked in the coal mines for 11 years.

-His mother married Thomas Wallace Williams on July 25, 1878, and they had several children.
+His mother later married Thomas Wallace Williams on July 25, 1878, and they had several children.

 In 1891, Callis was elected constable of Coalville.
 In 1892, he served as a missionary in Wyoming under the direction of the Summit Stake.
 From December 1892 until June 1895, he served as a missionary in the British Isles, including time in the Liverpool Conference.
 He later served as a missionary in Iowa.

 In 1896, at the age of 31, Callis was elected to the Utah House of Representatives; he served in the 1st Utah State Legislature.
 In 1898, Callis became the attorney for Summit County.

 In 1902, Callis married Grace Elizabeth Pack, a granddaughter of John Pack, and they were the parents of eight children.